google-research-datasets/ToTTo/README.md

 ## Leaderboard Submission

-If you want to submit test outputs, please format your predictions as a single `.txt` file with line-separated predictions.
+If you want to submit dev and test outputs, please format your predictions as a single `.txt` file with line-separated predictions.
 The predictions should be in the same order as the examples in the `test.jsonl` file.
-Please email the prediction file using the contact information above (totto@google.com) and state that you want your result to be included in the leaderboard.
-By emailing us, you consent to being contacted by Google about your submission, this dataset or any related competitions.
-We will delete your predictions file within 180 days.
+You can upload your prediction files [here](https://forms.gle/AcF9TRqWrPhPzztt7).
+If you run into any issues, you can contact us at totto@google.com.
+By emailing us or by submitting prediction files, you consent to being contacted by Google about your submission, this dataset or any related competitions.